curl/curl/README.md

     git clone https://github.com/curl/curl.git

-(you'll get a directory named curl created, filled with the source code)
+(you will get a directory named curl created, filled with the source code)

 ## Security problems